itoss-ar/itoss.ar/docs/documents/02-Install/01-Ubuntu/install-ubuntu.md

 This guide includes the installation of the following functions and/or software packages:

-- Database - Postgresql 14 + Timescale
+- Database - Postgresql 14 + Timescale 2.15
 - Web Server - Nginx
 - ITOSS Manager
 - ITOSS Collector
+- ITOSS Reporting

 ## Hardware Requirements
 The minimum hardware requirements to run all central functions of ITOSS on a virtual server are:

-- 8 CPUs
+- 4 CPUs
-- 16 GB RAM
+- 8 GB RAM
 - 50 GB of disk space.

 ## Operating System